Greetings to you thrill seekers, conversationalists, and music lovers all across the fruited plan.

 There's no additional charge for this.

-This is, and you can say it's a free service because then there is a subscription fee.
+This is, and you could say it's a free service because there is a subscription fee, obviously.

-Obviously, we have a sliding scale subscription fee based on you know how long your subscription is, but we're not adding any cost to this uh subscription for the new service of MP3 downloads.
+We have a sliding scale subscription fee based on how long your subscription is, but we're not adding any cost to this subscription for the new service of MP3 downloads.

 People have gone out and bought four iPods or other MP3 players.